SolidBlock-cn/mishanguc/README-en.md

 This mod is not yet stable.
 Please do not use this mod in your formal development, as future incompatible updates may happen to make former contents removed.

-**Since 0.2.0, this mod relies on BRRP.
-Please make sure you have installed [BRRP mod](https://github.com/SolidBlock-cn/BRRP) when installing this mod, and ARRP is not needed anymore!**
+**This mod relies on [BRRP](https://github.com/SolidBlock-cn/BRRP) (Better Runtime Resource Pack) mod.
+Please do make sure that BRRP is installed when installing this mod, or the game will not start.** The [ARRP](https://github.com/Devan-Kerman/ARRP) (Advanced Runtime Resource Pack) mod that old versions rely on can be deleted or disabled.
+Please do not install BRRP and ARRP simultaneously.
+You do not need to install ARRP even if other mods rely on ARRP, as BRRP includes all features of ARRP.

 **This mod is published under the LGPLv3 license, which you must follow when propagating this mod.**